Alice von Hildebrand: Career

 Von Hildebrand struggled to find employment in academia.
 She was rejected by Catholic colleges, who informed her that they did not employ women to teach philosophy.
 She eventually started teaching at Hunter College – a constituent college of the City University of New York – in 1947.
 She utilized her maiden name due to the hostility endured by her husband.
 She only received academic tenure after 14 years of teaching.
 Despite being advised by the college president (and fellow Catholic) George N. Shuster that she would be more content teaching at a Catholic institution, she was of the opinion that it was essential for a Catholic to be present at a secular educational institution.
 She ultimately remained at Hunter College for 37 years.
 She attributed the conversion of many of her students to Catholicism with her teaching of objective truth.

 Von Hildebrand retired early in 1984, having grown weary of being issued a teaching schedule that concluded at 10 pm.
 She was subsequently conferred the Presidential Award for excellence in teaching by the college.
 Von Hildebrand made more than 80 appearances on EWTN television programming.
 She launched the Dietrich von Hildebrand Legacy Project in 2004 with some of her husband's former students.
 Her works include The Soul of a Lion: The Life of Dietrich von Hildebrand (2000), a biography of her husband, and her autobiography, Memoirs of a Happy Failure (2014), which recounts her escape from Nazi Europe and her teaching career at Hunter College.

 Views

 Von Hildebrand criticized what she considered to be the advance of relativism and modernism in the Catholic Church, particularly within its institutions of Catholic higher education and its Catholic schools.
+Hildebrand held conservative Catholic views on homosexuality, saying that it "constitutes a grave offense to God and brings great moral harm to the persons engaging in it", and arguing that those with "homosexual tendencies" should practice celibacy.
 She was also an outspoken critic of feminism.